 To estimate the total economic impact of violence, IEP uses a peace multiplier to estimate the additional economic activity that would have resulted if the violence was avoided.
 The conceptual underpinning of the multiplier is the opportunity cost of the resources lost by the victim, perpetrator, and the law enforcement agencies due to the crime.
 Therefore, the peace multiplier represents the flow-on effects of redirected expenditure from violence containment to more economically enabling activities such as business investment or education.

-APPENDIX A:
+No reliable data is available of the number of private security personnel in Mexico for the period of 2003 to 2015.

-VERIFYING MEXICO'S OFFICIAL CRIME DATA
+APPENDIX A: VERIFYING MEXICO'S OFFICIAL CRIME DATA